-Temperature problems can wind up causing your lucky bamboo plant to die as well if you don’t address them.
+Temperature problems can wind up causing your plant to die as well if you don’t address them.
 Placing a lucky bamboo plant somewhere that has hot drafts or cold drafts will be too wild for the plant.

 Lucky bamboo plants are pretty good at thriving in average conditions that you will find in most households.
 They like temperatures of 65 degrees Fahrenheit all the way up to 95 degrees Fahrenheit.